 Not without cause was the education of females regarded as futile.
-History’s verdict would ultimately be damning on this score but during this Victorian era, they were debarred from all professions and most careers.
-Hence only a knowledge of the three Rs was considered sufficient as well as a smattering of music, singing, dancing and needlework.
-Tellingly, before the era of the female franchise, among the activities deemed to be outrageous was public speaking.
+History’s verdict would ultimately be damning on this score but during this Victorian era, women were debarred from all professions and most careers.
+Hence only a knowledge of the three Rs was considered necessary along with a smattering of music, singing, dancing and needlework.
+Tellingly, before the era of the female franchise, among the activities deemed to be outrageous for women to do was public speaking.

 School uniforms had yet to come into existence.
-Not to be trifled with was the unspoken dress code of high-necked blouses with long sleeves, whilst skirts and dresses were so long that to show any part of the leg above the ankle was considered immodest and almost immoral.
+But there was an unspoken dress code of high-necked blouses with long sleeves, whilst skirts and dresses were so long that to show any part of the leg above the ankle was considered immodest and almost immoral.
 What this meant in effect was that there was a “school uniform” albeit that it was not officially imposed but rather societally sanctioned.

-A starched white pinafore kept the girl’s frocks clean.
+A starched white pinafore kept the girls’ frocks clean.
 Even in later years when girls were allowed to indulge in sports such as cricket, hockey and tennis, the same long cumbersome skirts were the order of the day.
 For swimming, a frilly cap kept the hair dry while a black or striped costume covered the body down to the knees.
-Furthermore, at all times swimming for the girls was segregated from the males.
+Furthermore, at all times swimming for girls was segregated from boys.

 From a societal perspective, females were considered not to possess agency during this era.
-Yet the tortuous pace of change would ultimately usher in the female franchise in the first quarter of the 20th century culminating in women’s emancipation under the banner of Women’s Liberation during the tumultuous nineteen sixties.
+Yet the tortuous pace of change would ultimately usher in the female voting franchise in the first quarter of the 20th century culminating in women’s emancipation under the banner of Women’s Liberation during the tumultuous nineteen-sixties.

 Young Ladies Seminaries

 Change in the schooling of females was in the offing.
-There was no specific defining moment, epiphany or a “Road to Damascus moment.”
-Rather it was the convergence of two – not diametrically unopposed – veins of social movement.
-Firstly it was the diversity of types of boys and girls – presumably from a class perspective – attending the sprinkling of mixed schools in the town.
-Conflated with this, was the surging affluence due to the increasing wealth of a great number of the residents, that engendered the widening social class distinction.
-This phenomenon was not dissimilar from the burgeoning racial division arising in Port Elizabeth as a result of low class whites being elevated from the blue-collar working class to the white collar professions and occupations.
+There was no specific defining moment, epiphany or “Road to Damascus moment.”
+Rather the cause was the convergence of two – not diametrically opposed – veins of social evolution.
+First it was the diversity of types of boys and girls – presumably from a class perspective – attending the sprinkling of mixed schools in the town.
+Combined with this, was the geowing affluence due to the increasing wealth of a great number of residents.
+This engendered a widening social class distinction.
+This phenomenon echoed the burgeoning racial division arising in Port Elizabeth as a result of low class whites being elevated from the blue-collar working class to the white collar professions and occupations.

 Take the case of Mrs. H.J.
 Sherman who ran her seminary from No 1 Cora Terrace, just off Bird Street where she catered for day scholars and boarders.
 Probably acknowledging the limitations of the existing instructors, she obtained the assistance of Professor Gundelstrap and Fraulein Nutschonto to provide afternoon classes for private pupils, who received instruction in French, German, music, drawing, illuminating and fancy needlework.

-Apart from these seminaries mentioned above, there were various others such as Mrs Louisa C. Bonny who ran her ladies’ seminary at 15 Constitution Hill.
+Apart from the seminaries mentioned above, there were various others such as Mrs Louisa C. Bonny who ran her ladies’ seminary at 15 Constitution Hill.